obadatech01/obadatech01/README.md

 ## <picture><img src = "https://github.com/obadatech01/obadatech01/blob/main/about_me.gif" width = 50px></picture> **About me**

+- 💻 I’m a self taught Full Stack Developer as MERN STACK

+- 📚  I’m an accomplished Computer Systems Engineering graduate from Al-Azhar University, with a Bachelor's degree in Software Engineering.

+- 🌟 Main languages: Java, JavaScript & PHP

+- 📝 I have a strong interest in Backend <a href="https://nodejs.org/en/docs" target="blank">NodeJS</a> & <a href="https://docs.nestjs.com/" target="blank">NestJS</a>

 - 🔭 I’m currently working in <a href="##" target="blank">Capivo</a>

 - 🌱 I’m currently Working on Nodejs Backend